Federal protection granted for imperiled freshwater mussels - NewsBreak

 Previously, there were 160 known populations.
 The mussel has disappeared from Georgia and Illinois.

-The round hickorynut grows as long as three inches and is found in Alabama, Indiana, Kentucky, Michigan, Mississippi, Ohio, Pennsylvania, Tennessee and West Virginia.
+The round hickorynut grows as long as three inches (7.6 centimeters) and is found in Alabama, Indiana, Kentucky, Michigan, Mississippi, Ohio, Pennsylvania, Tennessee and West Virginia.

 Only 69 populations are believed to remain, down from a historical high of 301.
 Of the survivors, 49 are in a narrow area and show no signs of young mussel maturity.
 They are no longer found in Georgia, Illinois or New York.